jamestcorley/jamestcorley.github.io/index.md

 *August 24, 2025*

-After some more studying, I've passed the Security+ exam, right on the heels of Network+.
+Right on the heels of Network+, I've passed the Security+ exam.
 It feels I'm inching closer and closer to something.
 I know I'm more knowledgable coming out the other side.

 ## CompTIA Network+ Certified